tywentghxst/goatsplusconfigs/README.md

-my css code for my media app
+my css code for GP

 Place this in a Custom CSS code to import the code and for it to always be updated.